signalfire/northcoders-news-frontend/README.md

 ### Getting Started

-The API in use for this project is available [https://northcoders-news-rgc.herokuapp.com/api](https://northcoders-news-rgc.herokuapp.com/api) with the source code for this project available at [https://github.com/signalfire/northcoders-news-backend](https://github.com/signalfire/northcoders-news-backend)
+The API in use for this project is available [https://northcoders-news-rgc.herokuapp.com/api](https://northcoders-news-rgc.herokuapp.com/api) with the source code for this project available at [https://github.com/signalfire/northcoders-news-backend](https://github.com/signalfire/northcoders-news-backend).
+The front-end for this project can be viewed at [https://northcoders-news-rgcfe.herokuapp.com/](https://northcoders-news-rgcfe.herokuapp.com/)

 ### Prerequisites